dmhacker/dmhacker.github.io/content/blog/05-26-2020-path-tracing-part-i/index.md

 path tracer, starting with a path tracer handling only direct light and adding indirect lighting, next event estimation, Russian Roulette, physically-based GGX BRDFs, and multiple importance sampling features.
-The path tracer also runs using Nvidia's OptiX 6.5 framework, which allowed me to take advantage of my laptop's GTX 1050 to gain a significant speed improvement.
+The path tracer also runs using [NVIDIA's OptiX 6.5](https://developer.nvidia.com/optix) framework, which allowed me to take advantage of my laptop's GTX 1050 to gain a significant speed improvement.